SOTIF-AVLab/SinD/Format.md

 - Tps_num: Total number of traffic participants in this record
 - number of categories(car, truck, bus, bicycle, motorcycle, tricycle, pedestrian):The number of traffic participants in each category in this record
 ***
-In addition to the record file, we also provide a [high-definition map](Data_example/mapfile.osm#sdd) of the intersection in [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) format, the origin of the map coincides with the origin of the ground coordinate system.
+In addition to the record file, we also provide a [high-definition map](Data_example/mapfile.osm#sdd) of the intersection in [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) format\(see See Fig.2), the origin of the map coincides with the origin of the ground coordinate system.

 <img src="Lanelet2Map.png" width = 800>